100yann/Bash-Git-Commands/README.md

 git checkout log id - goes back to the commit with the specified log id
 git checkout HEAD~int - goes back int times before the last commit
 git checkout HEAD filename - goes back to the last commit and deletes all uncommitted changes
-git switch -    - reverts the checkout command and goes back to the previous head
-git revert log id - reverts a commit with the specified log id but adds the revert function in the index ( so you can revert/remove the first revert)
-git reset - goes all the way back to a specified lo id and removes other logs
 git commit --amend - update/edit the message or files of your previous commit
 git push -u main - pushes your local repository to github
 git branch - view all existing branches